 In June 1974, Genesis found themselves at a pivotal moment in their career.
 The band, having evolved through various phases, was now at the cusp of creating one of their most ambitious and transformative albums: The Lamb Lies Down on Broadway.
 Genesis had entered a new phase, both creatively and personally.
 The group decided to record in a new environment, seeking a place that would inspire their next sonic chapter.
 They chose Headley Grange, a decaying old eighteenth-century poorhouse in East Hampshire, previously inhabited by artists like Led Zeppelin and Bad Company.
 But when Genesis arrived, it was in a dilapidated state.
 The previous occupants had left behind quite a mess, and the house, with its eerie atmosphere, only added to the tension brewing within the band.

-Continue reading “The Lamb Lies Down on Broadway (1974) – Genesis”
+Continue reading “The Lamb Lies Down on Broadway (1974) – Genesis”The Last Show of “The Lamb” Tour – and Peter Gabriel’s Final Genesis Gig

-On 22 May 1975, Genesis played the last show of their ambitious “The Lamb Lies Down On Broadway” tour.
-It was also their last gig with Peter Gabriel as lead singer.
+On May 22, 1975, Genesis played the final show of their ambitious The Lamb Lies Down on Broadway tour.
+It would also mark the last time Peter Gabriel performed with the band as lead vocalist.

-“The Lamb Lies Down On Broadway”
+The Lamb Lies Down On Broadway: A Bold New Chapter

 Photo: Peter Gabriel in 1975.
 Photographer unknown. https://commons.wikimedia.org/wiki/File: Peter_Gabriel,_April_1975.jpg.
 Unknown author / CC0 (https://creativecommons.org/licenses/by/3.0).